 Draft Zero Development

-Draft Zero Development is for authors who've already written a draft that didn't work and need to rebuild from the ground up before writing again.
+Draft Zero Development is for authors building a story's foundation, whether you're starting from scratch or rebuilding after a draft that didn't work.
 This isn't editing—there's no draft to edit yet.
-This isn't pure coaching—you need more than questions.
-This is stress-testing your ideas against your story's logic until you have a foundation that holds.
+This goes deeper than coaching.
+I ask hard questions and stress-test your ideas against your story's logic until you have a foundation that holds.

 You bring the ideas and the raw material.
 I stress-test them—what holds together, what breaks, what's missing.
 You make every decision.
 I make sure those decisions don't collapse under pressure.

-I specialize in speculative fiction—fantasy, paranormal romance, romantasy, supernatural thriller, and gothic fiction.
-If your book has worldbuilding, magic systems, or complex fictional infrastructure, we're likely a good fit.
+I specialize in speculative and romantic fantasy—fantasy, paranormal romance, romantasy, supernatural thriller, and gothic fantasy.
+If your book has worldbuilding, magic systems, or a lot of moving parts that need to hold together, I'd love to work with you.

 Who This Is For